Squatting in Nepal: Legal

 In 1996, the government introduced the National Action Plan, which proposed to upgrade informal settlements.
 Squatters are called "sukumbasi" but the word has negative connotations and thus is not embraced by squatters themselves.
 Squatters can be occupiers, squatter-landlords who rent out accommodation or squatter-tenants who rent property; as well as being motivated by housing need, squatters can be land speculators or entrepreneurs.
 The Government of Nepal amended the Land Rules in December 2020 so that all squatters and landless Dalits could receive title to land, subject to certain conditions.
 The Landless Squatters' Problem Resolution Commission announced urban squatters in the Kathmandu Valley could receive up to 130 m2 of land and elsewhere in the country up to 340 m2.
 In agricultural areas, squatters could be given up to 2000 m2 and in the mountains, 3000 m2.

 The chairperson of the Commission on Landless Squatters stated in 2021 that all landless squatters would receive ownership certificates within the following eighteen months.
 It estimated that across the country there were 2.1 million people living without land rights.
 The following year, an editorial in the national newspaper República argued that the issue of housing squatters had become politicised and over 30 years, different commissions had not solved the problem.

+Re-location (2026–present)

+In 23 April 2026, newly formed government under Prime Minister Balen Shah of Rastriya Swatantra Party (RSP) issued a order for eviction of squatters living alongside the river banks of rivers in Kathmandu Valley, the sudden eviction notice made a controversial headline throughout the nation creating a fear and confusion among the people living in those settlements.
+Opposition parties and social activists raised concerns over the intention of government to demolish the squatter settlements.
+Government's spokesperson Sasmit Pokharel addressed the concerns saying the re-location will take peacefully and without use of any force.
+Authorities announced near the settlement to clear the area and come in contact with government agencies for their re-location in various locations around the valley and gave a deadline till the night of 24th April, 2026.
+On the morning of 25th April, 2026 huge number of security forces were deployed for the eviction to be carried out peacefully, first phase of the demolition of the settlement began from Thapathali and Gairigaun where more than 1,600 people had been residing in 777 huts, the people were then taken to Dasharath Stadium for the collection of data of families living in the settlement.
+Pre-arrangements were made by Kathmandu Metropolitian City for their safe reloaction.
+Unlike previous attempts marked by clashes and protests, no incidents were reported this time making the process completely peaceful.